mihaiwebdev/mihaiwebdev/README.md

 # Hi, I’m Sava Mihai 👋

-- 👀 I’m interested in programming.
+- 👀 I’m interested in web programming.
-- 🌱 I’m currently learning Angular.
+- 🌱 I’m continuously learning web programming.
 - 💞️ I’m looking to share and learn new informations.
-- 🥅 2023 Goals: Bring value to people.
+- 🥅 2024 Goals: Bring value to other people.

 ### Connect with me: